OSUCSVisualizationTeam/le-beta-particle-vis-lbnl/opencv-scripts/prototype/README.md

 ![Adaptive Thresh](images/opencv_results/adaptive_thresh_background_and_tritium_hdu3.png)

 ## K Means Implementation
+NOTE: Limited Variation - If you notice that images look similar beyond k=3, it may indicate that the underlying data does not have enough distinct intensity values to warrant more clusters.
+In such cases, additional clusters may not provide meaningful segmentation.

 ### Function Definition
 This function performs K-Means clustering on the input image, reshaping it for processing, applying the K-Means algorithm, and returning a segmented image based on the specified number of clusters k.